 But wait!
 Just because fall is here doesn’t mean you can’t enjoy a nice getaway.

-Kids can get grumpy in the summer heat, the parents exhausted, the bugs are out, and there are just so many people.
+Kids can get grumpy in the summer heat and parents, exhausted.
+And don’t forget the bugs are out, and there are just so many people.

 Ok, ok, so the lake in summer is not that bad (it’s actually great!), but there are some experiences you can only have if you visit the lake this fall.

-If you don’t like crowds of people, or suffer from “boat” rage, the lake during the fall is the ideal season for you.
+If you don’t like crowds of people, or suffer from “boat” rage, the lake during the fall is the ideal.

 The fall twilight makes your beloved lake home look and feel even more cozy.
 Enjoy long walks while taking in the views, and appreciate the wild outdoors at its most beautiful.

 Before winterizing your boat and docking it for the year, hit the water to take in all the colors of the fall leaves.